seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 Here, groupIndex represents the index of the group where the device belong to. deviceIndex means the index of the device in the group.

 This function is useful to find the device information (DeviceInfo object) that will be shown in a ListView.
-For example, to show a speaker information in two section ListView, the groupIndex can correspond to the section number, and deviceIndex can correspond to the row number.
+For example, to show speaker information in two section ListView, the groupIndex can correspond to the section number, and deviceIndex can correspond to the row number.
-Get a speaker information with deviceId
+Get speaker information with deviceId
 If you already knows the deviceId (device unique identifier) of a speaker, then you can retrieve the deviceInfo object with the following function.

 .. code-block:: java